-This 200-hour program is approved by and conducted in accordance with Maine Department of Health & Human Services and Division of Licensing & Regulatory Services utilizing the Modular Education Program for Activity Professionals (MEPAP) 2nd edition curriculum prescribed by the National Certification Council for Activity Professionals (NCCAP) standards.
+Course will begin when we have enough students who have committed to attending.
+Call 207-947-6474 to place your name on our call-back list.
+This 200-hour program is approved by and conducted in accordance with Maine Department of Health & Human Services and Division of Licensing & Regulatory Services utilizing the Modular Education Program for Activity Professionals (MEPAP) 2nd edition curriculum.
 The conceptual framework is “Service through Leadership”.
 The program builds from the provision of clinical activity services to individuals and groups as a care giver, to developing and managing aggregate activity department services as a supervisor.
 Understanding social gerontology and adult development and growth across the life span is taught as the cornerstone for service approach.
 Elder care, on all levels, is investigated.
 Participants will learn to perform as full members of the health care team whose common objective is the quality of life for the dependent adult and to advocate for services in the private and public setting.
-A comprehensive approach to activity service design and department management is taught with the application of concepts in the student’s present practice setting stressed.
-A structured practicum is an integral part of the course.
-Please call (207) 947-6474 or go online to utc.maineadulted.org for more information and application packet.
+Cost includes text, clinical sites, and state exam fee.

 with Grace Davis

-This 180-hour course fulfills DHHS and DLRS requirements to work as a Certified Nursing Assistant in the State of Maine, including 90 hours of classroom instruction, 20 hours of skills lab instruction, and 70 hours of clinical training at an approved healthcare facility.
+This 180-hour course fulfills DHHS and DLRS requirements to work as a Certified Nursing Assistant in the State of Maine, including 90 hours of classroom instruction, 20 hours of skills lab instruction, and 70 hours of clinical training at an approved healthcare facility (typically done on weekends).
 Upon successful completion of the course, students will take the state exam administered at UTC.
-Please call (207) 947-6474 for more information or stop by our office to pick up an application packet.
-Applications will not be mailed out.
-There is a $21 non-refundable fee to submit & process applications.
-Cost includes BLS & 1st Aid Certs, text, & State Exam fee.
+Please call (207) 947-6474 or go online to utc.maineadulted. org for more information.
+A brochure and application packet will be mailed to you if requested. includes BLS/CPR Certs, text, background check & state exam fee.

 with Dylan Roy